 Following a brief period of enrollment at a local college for horticultural studies, and realizing his love for fashion, Scott left school with a curious, open mind and devised a plan to pursue his dream of designing clothes.
 It wasn’t until he began assembling his first portfolio application that Scott taught himself to sew.
 In 2011 he attended Ryerson University, where he would later receive a Bachelor of Design in Fashion.
 He received an educational sponsorship from his Band and is a two-time bursary recipient of Indspire.
 After graduating from Ryerson, Scott interned for esteemed Canadian designers Jeremy Laing and Comrags, where he credits receiving his formal training.

-Scott’s debut collection, Sissy, will take place as part of the inaugural Indigenous Fashion Week Toronto, founded by Indigenous artist and innovator, Sage Paul.
+Scott’s debut collection, Sissy, took place as part of the inaugural Indigenous Fashion Arts Festival in Toronto, founded by Indigenous artist and innovator, Sage Paul.
 His collection bridges the Western concept of luxury fashion with his ancestral worldview on ethics, craft, and aesthetic sensibility, representing a distinct contribution to a genuine Canadian fashion.
 Scott’s approach to design pictures a modern image of fashion through an Indigenous lens.
 The Sissy woman is cute, fluid, and enviable, representing a vision of girlishness and familial sisterhood.

 Scott lives and works in Toronto.